 The impact of a house fire can linger long after the flames are extinguished.
 Homeowners coping with loss and shock must juggle a number of tasks to get back to everyday life.
 If a candle, faulty wiring, or cooking accident causes the unthinkable, it helps to have a plan for your response.

 Your first priority after a house fire is to make sure all family members (pets included) are safe and accounted for.
 In some cases, you may need to find temporary housing until it is safe to return to your home.

 1. Don’t re-enter your fire-damaged home.

 You might think it is safe to return home once the fire is extinguished, but you must wait until the fire department gives you the all-clear.
-There are numerous potential hazards in a fire-damaged structure, therefore it is recommended that before entering a fire structure one should wear at least an N-95 safety mask.
+The following are numerous potential hazards in a fire-damaged structure, therefore it is recommended that before entering a fire structure one should wear at least an N-95 safety mask:

 - Fumes and particles from smoke and soot

 - Structural issues, like a waterlogged ceiling, or a weak floor or ceiling joist system

 - Gas leaks

 - Electrical hazards in standing water (note: depending on the severity of the fire, the local Fire Department may have pulled the electrical meter and cut off the gas)

 If you re-enter a space too early, you may become exposed to any of these items and risk your health and safety.